What is the best prediabetes and diabetes diet?

-Plant-based protein such as lentils, beans, peas, tofu, and tempeh, are associated with lowerering the risk of developing diabetes.
+Plant-based proteins such as lentils, beans, peas, tofu, and tempeh, are associated with lowering the risk of developing diabetes.

-- A serving of legumes is ½ cup, a handful.
+A serving of legumes is ½ cup, a handful.
 They are rich in protein and fiber and several micronutrients.
-They also contain natural enzyme inhibitors that helps slow down the carbohydrates and lipids in the small intestines, contributing them to be slowly digested and absorbed, and cause slower and smaller rise in blood sugar levels.
+They also contain natural enzyme inhibitors that help slow down the carbohydrates and lipids in the small intestines, contributing them to being slowly digested and absorbed, and causing a slower and smaller rise in blood sugar levels.

 Studies have found that

-- chickpeas, hummus, chickpea flour reduces blood glucose response
+chickpeas, hummus, and chickpea flour reduces blood glucose response

-- when pulses is added on pasta, it significantly lowers glucose level compared to regular pasta without the pulses.
+when pulses are added to pasta, it significantly lowers glucose level compared to regular pasta without the pulses.